pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/03-environment-variables.md

 1. Set the `WP_APPLICATION_USERNAME` variable.
 This is the username found and set in the **Users** tab of the WordPress dashboard.

 1. Set the `WP_APPLICATION_PASSWORD` variable.
 This is the password created for the WordPress application user.
-Passwords can be set through selecting a user inside the **Users** tab of the WordPress dashboard.
+Passwords can be set by selecting a user inside the **Users** tab of the WordPress dashboard.

 1. Go to your Pantheon dashboard and set the variables listed above for production or Multidev environments.